 The bike path, which goes between the canal and the railroad tracks, is a popular place, not only for biking but for rollerblading, walking, pushing a stroller, or riding a scooter.

-This bright blue tugboat is on its way toward Cape Cod Bay.
+This bright blue trawler is on its way toward Cape Cod Bay.

 A Coast Guard cutter passes through the canal toward Buzzards Bay.